woydziak/IGEL-Docs/Docs/HowTo-Using-Webcams-Remote-Sessions.md

-# How To - Using Webcams in Remote Sessions with IGEL Endpoints
+# HOWTO Using Webcams in Remote Sessions with IGEL Endpoints

 ## Enable Webcam in the virtual session (Windows 10)